mwfj/reactor_server_cpp/README.md

 This is a C++11 implementation of a high-performance network server using the Reactor pattern with epoll-based/kqueue-based I/O multiplexing.
 The server is designed to handle thousands of concurrent connections efficiently using edge-triggered epoll mode.

-This server now support MacOS and Linux
+This server now support MacOS and Linux.

 ## Build Commands